 From the bridge, you can view Heidelberg castle from afar.
 Also, the bridge offers a fantastic view over the Neckar River.

 See the Heidelberg bridge monkey

 When entering the bridge from Old Town, you may notice Brückenaffe, the Heidelberg bridge monkey.
-Legend says people used this statue to take a look over their shoulders as they cross the bridge.
+Legend says people used this statue to look over their shoulders as they crossed the bridge.